MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake.md

 Your Dataverse environment is linked to the Azure Data Lake Storage Gen2 account.
 The file system in the Azure storage account is created with a folder for each table selected to be replicated to the data lake.

 You can follow the steps above to create a link from one Dataverse environment to multiple Azure data lakes in your Azure subscription.
-Similarly, you could create a link from multiple Dataverse envrionments to the same Azure Data Lake, all within the same tenant.
+Similarly, you could create a link from multiple Dataverse environments to the same Azure Data Lake, all within the same tenant.

 > [!NOTE]
 > The data exported by Export to data lake service is encrypted at rest in Azure Data Lake Storage Gen2.
 Additionally, transient data in the blob storage is also encrypted at rest.
 Encryption in Azure Data Lake Storage Gen2 helps you protect your data, implement enterprise security policies, and meet regulatory compliance requirements.
 More information: [Azure Data Encryption-at-Rest]( /azure/security/fundamentals/encryption-atrest) <br />